Ekta764/UHS-faculty-engagement-dashboard/README.md

 - **KPI Tracking**

  ## Files in This Repository
-- `Faculty Engagement Dashboard.mp4` — walkthrough of the dashboard
+- `Dashboard` — walkthrough of the dashboard
 - `README.md` — project explanation and usage